gcblauth/kplvms/README.md

 # Disclaimer

-If this helps you consider sharing your experience and wno knows ?
+If this helps you, consider sharing your experience and wno knows ?
 Buy me a beer ? ;)

 This script is free software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License Version 3 (or at your option any later version) as published by The Free